-SECTION 1.
-INTRODUCTION
+1. INTRODUCTION.

-It is the intent of the Parties for the Tribe to operate Sports Wagering that will enhance the Tribe's existing Gaming Operation and draw customers into regulated Sports Wagering and away from illegal sports wagering.
-Tribes in Washington State have more than 25 years' experience with, and a proven track record of, successfully operating gaming in accordance with their compacts.
-Tribes in Washington and the State Gaming Agency have a proven track record of successfully regulating gaming together in accordance with respective compacts.
-The Parties agree that Sports Wagering must be fair, secure, and maintain the highest integrity to ensure public confidence.
+It is the intent of the Parties, for the Tribe to operate Sports Wagering that will enhance the Tribe's existing Gaming Operations and draw customers into regulated Sports Wagering and away from illegal sports wagering.
+The Kalispel Tribe has more than 20 years' experience with, and a proven track record of, successfully operating gaming in accordance with its Compact.
+The Tribe and the State Gaming Agency have a proven track record of successfully regulating Gaming together and agree that Sports Wagering must be fair, secure, and maintain the highest integrity to ensure public confidence.